fluxninja/aperture/docs/content/reference/policies/spec.md

 classifier, but only if they were created at some previous control point (and propagated in baggage).

-This limitation doesn't apply to selectors of other entities, like Flux Meters or Actuators.
+This limitation does not apply to selectors of other entities, like Flux Meters or Actuators.
 It's valid to create a flow label on a control point using classifier, and immediately use it for matching on the same control point.